formbricks/formbricks/.kamal/README.md

     This will setup the cloud VM with all the necessary tools & dependencies to run your application.

+> Make sure to run `kamal env push` before a `kamal deploy` to push the latest environment variables to the cloud VM.

 ## Debugging

 - If you run into an error such as: